nehemiaobati/codeigniter/documentation.md

 **10.3.
 Performance Optimization**

-- **Caching:** The application can be configured to use various caching strategies.
-The `app/Config/Cache.php` file is set to use Redis as the primary handler with a file-based fallback.
+- **Caching:** The application is configured to use Redis with a file-based fallback.
-- **Autoloader Optimization:** The `--optimize-autoloader` flag in the composer install command creates an optimized class map for faster class loading.
+- **Autoloader Optimization:** The `--optimize-autoloader` flag creates an optimized class map.
-- **Spark Optimize Command:** `php spark optimize` caches configuration and speeds up the framework's file locator.
+- **Spark Optimize Command:** `php spark optimize` caches configuration for improved performance.
-- **Database Queries:** Use pagination (`paginate()`) for lists and select only necessary columns to keep database interactions efficient.

 **11. Troubleshooting**

 **11.1.
 Frequently Asked Questions (FAQ)**

-- **Why did my payment fail?** Ensure you have sufficient funds and that your payment provider (e.g., M-Pesa) is active.
-If the problem persists, contact support with your transaction reference.
-- **Why can't I log in after registering?** You must click the verification link sent to your email address before you can log in.
+- **Why can't I log in after registering?** You must click the verification link sent to your email address.
-- **Why is my AI query failing?** This could be due to insufficient balance or a temporary issue with the Gemini API.
-Check your balance and try again after a few moments.
+- **Why is my AI query failing?** Check your account balance or try again after a few moments.

 **11.2.
 Common Error Resolutions**

 - **"Whoops!
-We hit a snag."**: This is the generic production error message.
-Check the server logs at `writable/logs/` for the specific error details.
+We hit a snag."**: Check the server logs at `writable/logs/` for specific error details.
-- **"File upload failed."**: This usually indicates a permissions issue.
-Ensure the `writable/uploads/` directory and its subdirectories are writable by the web server.
+- **"File upload failed."**: This usually indicates a permissions issue on the `writable/uploads/` directory.
-- **"Could not send email."**: Verify that your SMTP credentials in the `.env` file are correct and that your email provider is not blocking the connection.
+- **"Could not send email."**: Verify your SMTP credentials in the `.env` file.

 **11.3.
 Logging & Debugging**

-- **Log Location:** All application logs are stored in `writable/logs/`, with a new file created for each day.
+- **Log Location:** All application logs are stored in `writable/logs/`, with a new file created daily.
-- **Log Levels:** The logging sensitivity can be adjusted in `app/Config/Logger.php`.
-In a `development` environment, the threshold is low to capture all messages.
-In `production`, it is higher to only log errors and critical issues.
+- **Log Levels:** Adjust logging sensitivity in `app/Config/Logger.php`.

 **12. Contributing**

 **12.1.
 Contribution Guidelines**

 1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create a new feature branch.
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes.
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch.
 5. Open a Pull Request.

 **12.2.
 Code Style (PSR-12)**

 The project enforces the PSR-12 coding standard.
-All contributions must adhere to this standard.

 **12.3.
 Submitting a Pull Request**

-Before submitting a pull request, ensure that your code is well-documented, follows the project's architectural patterns (MVC-S), and that all existing tests pass.
+Ensure your code is well-documented, follows the project's architectural patterns, and that all tests pass.

 **13. Appendices**

 **13.1.
 Glossary of Terms**

+- **Module:** A self-contained directory in `app/Modules/` that encapsulates a single business feature.
 - **MVC-S:** Model-View-Controller-Service, an architectural pattern that separates database logic (Model), presentation (View), request handling (Controller), and business logic (Service).
-- **Service:** A class in the `app/Libraries` directory that contains reusable business logic.
+- **Service:** A class containing reusable business logic.
-- **Entity:** A class that represents a single row from a database table, allowing for object-oriented interaction with data.
+- **Entity:** A class that represents a single row from a database table.
-- **Embedding:** A numerical vector representation of text, used for semantic understanding and similarity searches in the AI memory system.
-- **Pay-as-you-go:** A pricing model where users pay only for the services they consume, rather than a fixed subscription fee.

 **13.2.
 Changelog & Release History**

+**v1.2.0 - 2025-11-14**

+### Added
+- **Modular Architecture:** Refactored the entire application into a modular structure.
+Features like Blog, Payments, Crypto, and Gemini are now self-contained in `app/Modules/`.
+- **Campaign Templates:** Administrators can now save, load, and delete email campaign templates.
+- **Admin Log Viewer:** Added a new page in the admin dashboard to securely view application log files.
+- **Self-Hosted Documentation Pages:** The application now serves dedicated pages for Web and AGI documentation.

+### Changed
+- **Document Generation:** The AI document download feature now uses Pandoc for higher quality output and falls back to Dompdf for PDFs if Pandoc is not available.
+- **Directory Structure:** Major changes to the directory structure to support the new modular architecture.
+- **Frontend Workflow:** Standardized all views to use the "Blueprint" method for UI consistency.

 **v1.1.0 - 2025-11-13**

 ### Added
-- **Blog & Content Management System:** Added a complete public-facing blog and an administrative backend for full CRUD (Create, Read, Update, Delete) functionality for posts.
+- **Blog & Content Management System:** Added a complete public-facing blog and an administrative backend for full CRUD functionality.
-- **AI Document Generation:** Users can now download generated AI content as a PDF or Microsoft Word (`.docx`) file from the AI Studio.
+- **AI Document Generation:** Users can download generated AI content as a PDF or Microsoft Word (`.docx`) file.
-- **Self-Hosted Documentation Pages:** The application now serves its own documentation through dedicated views.

 ### Changed
-- Updated various controllers and views to support new features and improve UI.
 - Updated routing to include endpoints for the new blog and documentation features.

 **v1.0.0 (Initial Release)**